NEW: Retired U.S. general: "The question is, what are we going to do about it?"

 In a speech to the group, al-Wuhayshi makes it clear that he’s going after the United States, saying “We must eliminate the cross. … The bearer of the cross is America!”

 Al Qaeda in the Arabian Peninsula, also known as AQAP, is considered the most dangerous al Qaeda affiliate.
-The CIA and the Pentagon have killed multiple AQAP leaders with drone strikes.
+The CIA and the Pentagon have repeatedly killed AQAP leaders with drone strikes.
 But the group is now emboldened.

 Retired Gen. Mark Kimmitt said smaller al Qaeda affiliates are coalescing into a more organized base.

 “Sooner or later, if they continue to get better, stronger and more organized,” he said, “they will be a direct threat to the United States.”

 It’s unlikely the United States wasn’t aware of the meeting shown in the video, Kimmitt told “CNN Tonight.”